vimodev/nginx-vod-transcoder/README.md

 Run the image with `docker run --name transcoder -d -p 80:80 -v /path/to/your/videos/:/opt/static/videos:ro vimodev/nginx-vod-transcoder:latest`

+To use custom quality levels mount a `.json` as follows `docker run --name transcoder -d -p 80:80 -v /path/to/your/videos/:/opt/static/videos:ro -v /path/to/config.json:/transcoder/qualities.json vimodev/nginx-vod-transcoder:latest`.
+An example `json` configuration can be found in `exampleQualities.json`.

 Input `http://<server>/hls/subfolder/video.mp4/master.m3u8` into any `hls` video player to play the video `/path/to/your/videos/subfolder/video.mp4`.

 Has an internal cache where transcoded segments expire after 300 seconds with a max size of 5GB. `GET /cache` to query cache information including size and entries.